aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 | Best Value | 50 | 35 | Best Value |
 | Ultimate | 100 | 60 | Best Value |

+Telegram Stars is the sole purchase currency for credit packages in MVP.

+Each package's complete Stars price is stored in its `CreditPackage.stars_price`.

+There is no separate second Stars-pricing table for credit-package purchases.

+Internal credits cannot be used to buy additional credit packages.

+The package payment must use the configured Stars price of the selected CreditPackage.

 The package order is:

 1. Starter